AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 <!-- if this is available for the timeline view, update both when you update one-->

-* Sorting is dependent on the view you select.
+* Sorting is unique to the view you select.
 Two table views of the same record type can have different sorting criteria applied to them.
 Two users looking at the same table view see the same sorting that is currently applied.

 * You cannot name the sorting you build and apply to a table view.

-* The sorting you create is preserved when you navigate away, and all users that can access Maestro view the record type table with the same sorting applied as you when viewing the record type page in the same view.
+* The sorting you create is preserved when you navigate away.

 * You can sort by as many fields as you see displayed in the table view of a record type.